 You feel that they should know.
 You understand that you are upset and why you’re upset.
 You might not realize that they might not have any idea.
 Because to them, it wasn’t a big deal, and they don’t get it.

-If you see that your partner is upset, they’re mad at you for something, or you know whatever the case, you don’t understand why you’re not getting it.
+If you see that your partner is upset, they’re mad at you for something, or you know, whatever the case, you don’t understand why you’re not getting it.
 You do not understand their perspective.
 You need to open up to them.
 You have to find out why.

 I’ve been guilty of this in the past too many times.
-When you see what’s wrong, something is bothering you, but you wish that they would already know.
+When you see what’s wrong, something is bothering you, but you wish they would already know.
 People are not mind-readers.
 Both the person in the relationship needs to be responsible.

 You need to stop playing games and be truthful and open.
-At the same time, both of you need to try to meet each other halfway.
+At the same time, both of you need to try to meet halfway.
 Try to understand each other.
 You should explain how you feel.

 17. Be Strong Mentally

 What do I do when I’m in a situation like that?
 I take a step back.
 I have to think to myself, ‘Wait for a second!
 What is it that’s bothering me?’
-Because sometimes, you get so caught up in the emotion that you don’t even realize or remember what it was that set you off.
+Because sometimes, you get so caught up in the emotion that you don’t even realize or remember what set you off.

 18. Be Patience